emystein/spark-cassandra-tests/README.md

 Cassandra connector
 -------------------

-Add the following imports to the test class
+Adding the following imports to the test class

 ```
 import com.datastax.spark.connector._
 import org.apache.spark.sql.cassandra._
 ```

-and then you can interact between Spark RDDs, DataFrames of Datasets and Cassandra.
+allows to interact Spark RDDs, DataFrames or Datasets with Cassandra.

-For example, to persist the filtered tweets into Cassandra, first we create the schema before running any test:
+In order to persist the filtered tweets into Cassandra, first we create the Cassandra keyspace and table before running any test:

 ```
 class LongTweetsFilterSpec extends FunSuite with BeforeAndAfterAll with SparkTemplate with EmbeddedCassandra {